 if you’ve seen Hocus Pocus, you may be sad to know that we are not on the trail Bette Midler, but instead, the most infamous witch trial.
 A mass hysteria gripped Massachusetts, and many innocent women were accused of witchcraft.
-These “witches” were forced to name other names ad so the trials continued.
+These “witches” were forced to name other names and so the trials continued.
 Salem’s trials were the most prolific, with nineteen people hung over just four months.
 It was an unnecessary and unfortunate consequence of a Christian community.

-Around town there are several sights to visit.
+Around town, there are several sights to visit.
 There is the Salem Witch Museum, which is quite the theatrical experience.
 You can sit in a mock courtroom and experience the mania of the trials.
-To see something more authentic, you can visit the old jail house where the victims were held or Gallows Hill where they were eventually hanged.
+To see something more authentic, you can visit the old jailhouse where the victims were held or Gallows Hill where they were eventually hanged.
 You can even see the foundation of the Salem Village Parsonage Site, where the whole debacle began.

 – Củ Chi Tunnels, Vietnam

 South of Ho Chi Minh City there is a vast complex that is the home of the Củ Chi tunnels.
 These were the underground lifelines that the Viet Cong resided in, and fought from.
 These days, the whole place is a little Disneyland-esque, but it is still really interesting.
 You can experience the tunnels themselves, dark and cramped.
 There are fantastic guides to help unfold the history of the place, the ingenious ways the Vietnamese outwitted the American forces.
 There are clever, and hideous booby traps, and the guides describe the grisly damage they do with evident glee.
 The worst thing?
 The manure they smeared on the bamboo spikes to make sure the wounds they caused became infected….shudder!